mongodb/mongo-python-driver/doc/examples/aggregation.rst

   {u'_id': u'cat', u'value': 1.0}
   {u'_id': u'dog', u'value': 1.0}

-With MongoDB 1.8.0 or newer you can use :class:`~bson.son.SON` or :class:`collections.OrderedDict` to specify a different database to store the result collection:
+You can use :class:`~bson.son.SON` or :class:`collections.OrderedDict` to specify a different database to store the result collection:

 .. doctest::